-There are two different types of camera lighting, direct and oblique, each with their own intensity adjustment.
-A good starting point for the direct lighting intensity is 14.
-The oblique lighting does not affect the display image but is useful for visually verifying where you are at on the sample chuck.
+• There are two different types of camera lighting, direct and oblique, each with their own intensity adjustment.
+A good starting point for the direct lighting intensity is ~20.
+The oblique lighting does not affect the displayed image much but is useful for visually verifying where you are at on the sample chuck or for looking at sample edges.
+The lighting modes are turned on and off by clicking on the icon above the up arrow.